joostvenema/to-gdas/readme.md

 ### Install using Docker

-[Docker](http://docker.io) "is an open platform for developers and sysadmins to build, ship, and run distributed applications."
+The recommended way to instal to-gdas is using [Docker](http://docker.io)

-To run to-gdas, use the following commandline: `docker run -d ojajoh/to-gdas to-gdas`
+To run to-gdas, use the following commandline:

+`docker run -d --restart=always --name to-gdas -p 80:9090 -e "PYTHONUNBUFFERED=0" ojajoh/to-gdas`

+Maybe you're want to run it behind a corporate proxy, in this case you can pass the proxy settings like this:

+`docker run -d --restart=always --name to-gdas -p 80:9090 -e "http_proxy=http://yourproxy:8080" -e "https_proxy=http://yourproxy:8080" -e "no_proxy=your.internal.domain" -e "PYTHONUNBUFFERED=0" ojajoh/to-gdas`

 The docker image is automatically build whenever `master` is updated.